Finfra/dataGenerator/README.md

 ```

 # What is dataGenerator
-* Generator pseudodata datafile by json that is data definiton.
+* Pseudodata Datafile Generator by json file is data definiton.
 * no need nuympy, no need pandas.

 # Usage :